esvit/ng-table/README.md

 This directive allow to liven your tables.
 It support sorting, filtering and pagination.
 Header row with titles and filters automatic generated on compilation step.

+## Bower package *deprecation* notice

+Updates to this library will be **no longer published to bower**.

+Updates to this library will be published to npm only.

 ## Upgrading from an earlier version?